ulao/Bliss-Box-LLAPI/README.md

 Documentation may change so ill just post a link to the live version. https://bliss-box.net/integration/

 The schematics to the BlisSTer board are also included for anyone who wishes to make thier own boareds.
-Bliss-Box chips can be purchased preflashed or with bootloaders only from Bliss-Box or use a ATMEGA328 chip and flash the Bliss-Box dirreclty to it.
+Bliss-Box chips can be purchased preflashed from Bliss-Box or use a ATMEGA328 chip and flash the the firmware to it You will lose the update ability).
 Bliss-Box does not have gerber files as the work was done via the factory.
-A reqest to obtain them is in.

 Cable pins out are here
 https://docs.google.com/spreadsheets/d/1plzOQtVNC6zbs1Rfle_4Kdc9dmBwd9eQmhM2iDsm_eU/edit?usp=sharing